 - Poke some holes in the top of the jar after a while to release humidity.

-- Keep a close eye on proceedings to ensure the plants don’t become too dried or brittle.
+- Keep a close eye on proceedings to ensure the plants don’t become too dry or brittle.

-- If your flowers are drying too quickly, place them in an airtight container and relocate them to a cool and dark place.
+- If your flowers are drying too quickly, place them in an airtight container.
+Then relocate them to a cool and dark place.

 - Now you should have high CBN plants ready for use.

 If you don’t fancy the challenge, you can purchase CBN from companies such as Mary’s Medicinals.
 There is also a high dose CBN drink called Hornet Hibernate available from SpOILed Patients Collective.
-According to the company, the drink is up to 12% CBN and a teaspoon is all you need for a great night’s sleep.
+According to the company, the drink is up to 12% CBN.
+Supposedly, a teaspoon is all you need for a great night’s sleep.

 Studies on CBN

-A 2012 study by Farrimond, Whalley, and Williams, found that CBN stimulated the appetite in lab rats.
-An intriguing 2006 study by Bifulco et al. discovered that along with other cannabinoids, CBN could control the growth of cancer cells.
-Even though CBN is still relatively unknown, its therapeutic capacity was known decades ago.
+A 2012 study by Farrimond, Whalley, and Williams found that CBN stimulated lab rat’s appetite.
+Even though CBN is still relatively unknown, its therapeutic potential was known decades ago.

-In a 1984 study by Craig, Allara, and Colasanti, a group of cats received different concentrations of CBN over a nine-day period.
+In a 1984 study by Craig, Allara, and Colasanti, the researchers gave concentrations of CBN to cats over nine days.
 Although a single dose had little effect on the cats’ intraocular pressure, chronic use caused a marked reduction in tension.
 The research team concluded that CBN was potentially useful for glaucoma.

-An even older study, conducted by Karler, Cely and Turkanis in 1974, found that CBN was a useful anticonvulsant.
+An earlier study, conducted by Karler, Cely, and Turkanis in 1974, found that CBN was a useful anticonvulsant.
 They tested the compound, along with several other cannabinoids, on mice that had undergone a maximal electroshock test.
 The team determined that CBN was one of the most effective treatments with a ‘peak effect’ time of around two hours after administration.

 As you can probably guess, CBN oil is the result of extracting CBN from the marijuana plant.
-As no marijuana plant has a significant amount of the compound at first, it is necessary to age the buds first.
-Once the oxidization process converts THC into CBN, you can begin the process.
+As no marijuana plant has a significant amount of the compound at first, it’s necessary to age the buds first.
+Once the oxidation process converts THC into CBN, you can begin the process.
 The good news is that you only need a tiny amount of CBN for it to be effective.

 Final Thoughts on Cannabinol (CBN)

-Although most of our attention appears to be focused on THC and CBD, we should not overlook the immense medicinal potential of CBN.
-It is arguably the best sedative on the planet and since it only has around 10% of THC’s psychoactive effects, it won’t get you high.
-If you wish to try CBN for yourself, the key is to allow your marijuana to go stale so its THC can degrade to CBN.
+Although most of our attention appears to be on THC and CBD, we should not overlook CBN.
+Experts consider it to be one of the best sedatives on the planet.
+Also, since it only has around 10% of THC’s psychoactive effects, it won’t get you high.
+If you wish to try CBN, then allow your marijuana to go stale so its THC can degrade to CBN.